Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Abstract

 \section{Abstract}

 We present a scheme to generate distant bipartite and tripartite entanglement between an atomic ensemble and a yttrium iron garnet (YIG) sphere in coupled microwave cavities.
-The system we consider has five excitation modes namely cavity-1 photons, atomic ensemble, cavity-2 photons, magnon and phonon modes in YIG sphere.
+We consider atomic ensemble in a single-mode microwave cavity which is coupled with a second single-mode cavity having a YIG sphere.
+Our system, therefore, has five excitation modes namely cavity-1 photons, atomic ensemble, cavity-2 photons, a magnon and a phonon mode in the YIG sphere.
 We show that significant bipartite entanglement exists between indirectly coupled subsystems in the cavities, which is robust against temperature.
-Moreover, we present suitable detuning parameters for a significant tripartite entanglement of ensemble, magnon, and phonon modes.
-We also demonstrate the existence of tripartite entanglement between magnon and phonon modes of YIG sphere with indirectly coupled cavity photons.
-Further, we show that cavity-cavity coupling strength affects both the degree and transfer of quantum entanglement between various subsystems.
-It follows that an appropriate cavity-cavity coupling optimizes the distant entanglement by increasing the entanglement strength and critical temperature for its existence.
+Moreover, we present suitable parameters for a significant tripartite entanglement of ensemble, magnon, and phonon modes.
+We also demonstrate the existence of tripartite entanglement between magnon and phonon modes of the YIG sphere with indirectly coupled cavity photons.
+Interestingly, this distant tripartite entanglement is of the same order as previously found for a single-cavity system.
+We show that cavity-cavity coupling strength affects both the degree and transfer of quantum entanglement between various subsystems.
+Therefore, an appropriate cavity-cavity coupling optimizes the distant entanglement by increasing the entanglement strength and its robustness against temperature.